shantanuj2002/ElectricityBillingSystem/README.md

 # ElectricityBillingSystem

-### Electricity Billing System is a software-based application.
+### Electricity Billing System is a desktop-based application.

 #### i.
 This project aims at serving the department of electricity by computerizing the billing system.